Ankarvaishnavi/M2-EmbSys/Case Study/Complex Embedded/README.md

 ##  INTRODUCTION:

 - Washing machine provides extensive support in home automation applications.
 It mainy contains sensors, actuators, control unit and application specific user interfaces like keyboards, display units.
-LED’s for accepting user’s inputs and providing visual indications.
+LED’s for accepting user’s inputs and providing visual indications.In this washing machine 32 bit microcontroller is used.

 - These user interfaces are used to find and  giving inputs and outputs.
 - It contain sensors like water level sensors, temperature sensors, ph sensors, etc.